Mcilhaggis/recipe-finder-react/README.md

 ## Description

-This application uses React to create a component based application that allows users to search by ingredient to find recieps with ingredient lists, instructions and images of the end meal.
+This application uses React to create a component based application that allows users to search by ingredient to find recipes with ingredient lists, instructions and images of the end meal.
+This was an exercise in utilising react componenets and pulling from an external API.

 ## Screenshots
 ![Screenshot of the Recipe Finder Application.](src//images/screenshot1.png "Screenshot of the Recipe Finder")